 The one thing that RVs are not is fast.
-It’s not a Ferrari and it’s shouldn’t be driven like one either.
+It’s not a Ferrari and it shouldn’t be driven like one either.

 Most experts concur that even new RV models shouldn’t be driven any faster than 65 MPH and usually closer to 60 MPH is best.

-These are a large vehicle with a long wheelbase.
+These are large vehicles with a long wheelbase.
 They aren’t as maneuverable as your station wagon or sedan.
-By driving slower, it allows more time to react to what’s happening in the road in front and to the side.
+Driving slower allows more time to react to what’s happening on the road in front and to the side.

 Read Also: How Long Does a Travel Trailer Last?